devavi-labs/simple-react-responsive/README.md

 ## Props

-You can pass the following props in the <Responsive> component
+You can pass the following props in the "Responsive" component :

 | Name    | Expected values                                            | Default   |
 | ------- | ---------------------------------------------------------- | --------- |
 | type    | "below", "only" or "above"                                 | "above"   |
 | screen  | "mobile", "tablet", "desktop", "largeScreen", "wideScreen" | "mobile"  |

+### Please star the repo if it helped you!